DSR-RHIT/me447-visualizing-data/cm/tut-1501_univariate_graphs.md

 The *SpeedSki* data contains the speeds of competitors in the 2011 World Speed Skiing Championships by event and sex.
 The speed data are univariate: the single measured quantity is speed.

 1. Display a histogram of speeds conditioned by sex.
+What story do you think you see?
 2. Draw the same data as a boxplot.
-What tentative conclusions do you draw?
+What story do you see?
 3. Repeat the histogram, but add facets conditioned by sex and event.
+What story do you think see?
 4. Draw the same data as a box plot.
 What conclusions do you make now?

 [Click here](tut-15-images/tut15_boxplot.png) to see my solution to question 4.